Torts

 Assumption of Risk

 A plaintiff who voluntarily assumes a risk of harm cannot recover for the negligent or reckless conduct that causes the harm: that is known as assumption of risk.
 It is a complete defense.
 This lesson explores the defense, which together with contributory negligence has been part of negligence law for more than a century-and-a-half.
 The border between the two classic negligence defenses is sometimes confusing, so questions navigate the differences.
+Also, the lesson considers the continuing vitality of the defense of assumption of risk when contributory negligence is rapidly being replaced by comparative negligence.

 Lesson Viewed